-A search of the Montana Natural Heritage Program database showed the presence of potentially sensitive species (Black Tail Prairie Dogs and Greater Sage Grouse) near this section.
-Prairie Dog habitat type is located in the general area of the state trust lands nominated for sale.
-However, no specific habitats are located on any state trust land proposed for sale in Garfield County.
-Sage grouse leks, while present in the general area, are not present on any state trust land proposed for sale in Garfield County.
+The search of the Montana Natural Heritage Program database showed the presence of potentially sensitive species (Black Tail Prairie Dogs, and Greater Sage Grouse) near this section.
+Sage grouse leks, while present in the general area, are not present on any state trust land proposed for sale in Garfield or Custer counties.